spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/availability/managing-products-availability.md

 {% endinfo_block %}

-To edit the bundled product stock:
+To edit the bundled product stock, do the following:

 1. Navigate to the **Product Availability** page of a bundle whose bundled product variant availability you want to change.
 2. In the **Variant availability** table, click **View bundled products**.
 3. In the **Bundled products** table that opens, for the corresponding variant, click **Edit Stock**.
 4. On the **Edit Stock** page, specify **Quantity** for the product (for the needed warehouse if several are set up).
-5. Select **Never out of stock** if you want the product to be always available.
+5. If you want the product to be always available, select **Never out of stock**.
 6. Click **Save**.

 {% info_block warningBox "Note" %}

-Please note that you are updating the product variant availability, not the bundle availability itself.
+You are updating the product variant availability, not the bundle availability itself.
 To see examples of how the bundle availability is calculated, see [Availability calculation example](#availability-calculation-example).

 {% endinfo_block %}